iotexproject/w3bstream/CONTRIBUTING.md

-# Contribution Guidelines for iotex-znode
+# Contribution Guidelines for W3bstream

 ## Introduction

-Thank you for considering contributing to the IoTeX Zero-Node!
+Thank you for considering contributing to the IoTeX W3bstream!
 We value your contributions and want to make sure that your efforts align with the goals and standards of our project.
 This document provides guidelines to ensure a smooth and effective collaboration process.

 ## How to Contribute